beyond-decentralized/AIRport/README.md

 transaction logs can be held in IPFS.
 At archival time the repository can be compacted and send to Arweave for permanent storage.
-Some repositories that are ephemeral may not need compaction at all can afford to keep only a small lookup file on Arweave for search accessiblity.
+Some repositories that are ephemeral may not need compaction at all can afford to keep only a small lookup file on Arweave for search accessibility.

-Further research would need to be peformed to find out if it's feasible to use other temprary storage technolgies like Sia or Storj.
+Further research would need to be performed to find out if it's feasible to use other temporary  storage technologies like Sia or Storj.

 ## Economics<a name="economics"></a>